erlangtoolbox/ebt/README.md

         ]}
     ]}.

 EBT will download ez packages and will use it in the build.
-Dependancy download is target itself so for things to be done it should be configured in the prepare phase of the root ebt.config.
+Dependency download is target itself so for things to be done it should be configured in the prepare phase of the root ebt.config.

 ## Libraries